dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-12-05-thinking-about-donations.md

 ## How Many Votes can a Dollar Buy?

 Nevertheless, frameworks like these can start us asking the right questions, and perhaps even get us in the right ballpark.[^3] For example, sites like [FiveThirtyEight](https://fivethirtyeight.com/) and [ElectionBettingOdds](https://electionbettingodds.com/) can help us estimate $P(x)$ by different means, and we can get reasonable guesses about $N$ by looking at historical data.
-But what about $\Gamma(D)$?
+But what about $\Gamma(c)$?
 It turns out this is an especially difficult thing to estimate.

-Intuitively, campaign spending has diminishing marginal returns, meaning that $\Gamma(D)$ also depends on existing spending and the size of the potential donor base.
+Intuitively, campaign spending has diminishing marginal returns, meaning that $\Gamma(c)$ also depends on existing spending and the size of the potential donor base.
 It also probably matters whether the candidate is an incumbent or a challenger, however the first two studies I found on the subject of diminishing marginal returns gave opposite conclusions on the question on incumbency:

 > campaign finance restrictions that limit candidate spending disproportionately harm challengers, increasing the incumbency advantage and decreasing electoral competition.